draperkm/Face-Detection-with-Landmarks-Gender-and-Emotion-Recognition/README.md

 I aimed at implementing JavaScript's API `face-api.js`, as a web application.
 This API is able to `Detect` (ability to distinguish an object from the background) human faces.
 It is also able to do `Recognition` (ability to classify the object class such as face landmarks, human emotions, gender and age.

+- **Face detection** Get the contours of detected faces and their eyes, eyebrows, lips, and nose.
+- **Face landmarks recognition** Get the coordinates of the eyes, ears, cheeks, nose, and mouth of every face detected.
+- **Emotion recognition** Determine whether a person is smiling or has their eyes closed.
+- **Track faces across video frames** Get an identifier for each unique detected face.
+The identifier is consistent across invocations, so you can perform image manipulation on a particular person in a video stream
+- **Process video frames in real time** Face detection is performed on the device, and is fast enough to be used in real-time applications, such as video manipulation.

 https://user-images.githubusercontent.com/80494835/197230358-48047392-e3ea-4073-b3f9-22c2d3b53646.mp4